American Academy of Psychoanalysis and Dynamic Psychiatry: Activities

-Publications and Out-reach Activities
+Publications and outreach activities

 Psychodynamic Psychiatry, the Journal

 Psychodynamic Psychiatry, the official journal of The American Academy of Psychoanalysis and Dynamic Psychiatry, published by Guilford Press, was created in response to the need for the continued study and teaching of psychodynamic concepts in organized psychiatry.
 Psychodynamic Psychiatry is the only English-language psychiatric journal exclusively devoted to the study and discussion of these issues.

 The central tenet of the journal is that psychodynamic principles are necessary for adequately understanding and treating people with psychiatric symptoms, syndromes and disorders.
 Its guiding framework is developmental and bio-psycho-social.

 The journal publishes review articles, clinical discussions and research.
 Psychodynamic Psychiatry is edited by Cesar A. Alfonso, M.D. and Jennifer I. Downey, M.D..
 The Deputy Editor is Debra A. Katz, M.D.

 From 1958 to 1972 the academy published its proceedings in monograph form under the rubric "Science and Psychoanalysis" edited by Jules Masserman.
 In 1973 Silvano Arieti became the first editor of the Journal which was entitled Journal of The American Academy of Psychoanalysis.
 Subsequent Editors- in Chief included Morton Cantor, Jules Bemporad and Douglas Ingram.
 When Richard C. Friedman became Editor in Chief in 2012, the journal's name was changed to Psychodynamic Psychiatry.